Searching for a rewarding career that fosters both personal and professional growth? Consider the benefits of becoming a dental assistant.

 Share this Image On Your Site

 There are many great reasons to pursue a career as a dental assistant, including:

-- Above-Average Salary – The U.S. Bureau of Labor Statistics (BLS) reports that the median annual salary for dental assistants was nearly $36,000 in May 2015; comparatively, the median annual salary for all other healthcare support occupations was roughly $32,000.
+- Above-Average Salary – The U.S. Bureau of Labor Statistics (BLS) reports that the average pay for dental assistants was nearly $36,000 in May 2015; comparatively, the median annual salary for all other healthcare support occupations was roughly $32,000.

 - Job Security – The need for oral health and general health support likely will drive an increase in demand for preventive dental service professionals over the next few years, creating additional demand for dental assistants nationwide.